Arjun-6/Arjun-6/README.md

 - 👋 Hi, I’m @Arjun-6
 - 👀 I’m interested in ...
-Enhancing my skills in coding as a Software Develooper and contributing to open source projects
+Enhancing my skills in coding as a Software Developer and contributing to open source projects
 - 🌱 I’m currently learning ...
 Phyton, Java and JavaScript
 - 💞️ I’m looking to collaborate on ...
 Open souce projects related to Blockchain and WebDev
 - 📫 How to reach me ... arjunspr282@gmail.com